j-prt/shoplist-api/README.md

   - Deletion (DELETE)

 ### Store
-- Model for designating the store(s) where an item can be found
+- Model for designating the store(s) where an item can be found.
 - API provides:
   - Replacing existing items (PUT).
   - Partially updating an existing item (PATCH)